hoodiehq-archive/documentation/tutorials/irc-office-hours.md

 And … maybe add an [appropriate GIF](http://www.tehcute.com/pics/201204/bunny-falls-asleep-at-desk.jpg).
 If you want to.

-If you have any questions, don't hesitate to ask any of your community members anytime.
+If you have any questions, don't hesitate to ask any Hoodie community member anytime.

 Thanks for supporting this project!